nhejazi/vim_edc/README.md

 > Setup, package manager, and various plugins for my configuration of the
 > [Neovim](https://neovim.io/) editor.

+__Todo:__ mapping behavior for navigation out of terminal does not work on OSX but is functional on Ubuntu.

 _Caveat emptor_ - using this configuration can be unintuitive at first (esp. to those new to Vim), see the directions below.

 ## _**Directions/Guide**_

-For less terse directions, see [this ~~excellent~~ decent post](https://jacky.wtf/weblog/moving-to-neovim/), on which this guide is partially based.
+For less terse directions, see [this ~~excellent~~ decent post](https://jacky.wtf/weblog/moving-to-neovim/).
 Note that this assumes familiarity with Vim.

 + To obtain the configuration in this repository:
 ```bash